Ariel Castro kidnappings: Kidnapper background

-According to Figueroa's sister, Elida Caraballo, she said that "all hell started breaking loose" when the couple moved into their new home.
+According to Figueroa's sister, Elida Caraballo, "All hell started breaking loose" after the couple moved into their new home.
 Caraballo claimed that Castro beat Figueroa, breaking her nose, ribs, and arms and causing a blood clot on her brain that resulted in an inoperable tumor.
 He also threw her down a flight of stairs, cracking her skull.
 In 1993, Castro was arrested for domestic violence, but was not indicted by a grand jury.

-In 1996, Figueroa moved out of the house and secured custody of her four children.
+After another alleged beating in 1996, Figueroa moved out of the house and secured custody of their four children.
 Police assisted in the move and detained Castro, but they did not press charges.
-Castro continued to threaten and attack Figueroa after she left him, according to Caraballo.
-Figueroa filed charges in 2005 in Cuyahoga County Domestic Relations Court, accusing Castro of inflicting multiple severe injuries on her and of "frequently" abducting their daughters.
+Castro continued to threaten and attack Figueroa after she left him.
+In 2005, Figueroa filed charges in the Cuyahoga County Domestic Relations Court, which accused Castro of inflicting multiple severe injuries on her and of "frequently" abducting their daughters.
 The court granted her a temporary restraining order against Castro, but it was dismissed a few months later.
 Figueroa died in 2012 due to complications from her brain tumor.
-Friends and relatives gathered on Denison Avenue on April 29, 2012, for memorial services in her honor.

-Before his arrest at age 52, Castro worked as a bus driver for the Cleveland Metropolitan School District until he was fired in November 2012 for "bad judgment", including making an illegal U-turn with children on his bus, using his bus to go grocery shopping, leaving a child on the bus while he went for lunch, and leaving the bus unattended while he took a nap at home.
-He was earning $18.91 per hour when he was discharged.
+Before his arrest at age 52, Castro worked as a bus driver for the Cleveland Metropolitan School District until he was fired in November 2012 for "bad judgment", including making an illegal U-turn with infants and toddlers on his bus, using his bus to go grocery shopping, leaving a child on the bus while he went for lunch at Wendy's, and leaving the bus unattended while he took a nap at home.
 At the time of his arrest, Castro's home was in foreclosure after three years of unpaid real estate taxes.

 Kidnappings

-Castro kidnapped his victims by offering them a ride; he drove each to his home at 2207 Seymour Avenue, lured them inside, took them to the basement, and restrained them.
+Castro's modus operandi for each woman was similar: he kidnapped his victims by offering them a ride; he drove each to his home at 2207 Seymour Avenue, lured them inside, took them to the basement, and restrained them.